charliecalvert/CloudNotes/Assignments/GruntCheck.md

 ## Setup JSCS {#setup}

 JSCS enforces rules that help us properly format our code.
 Properly formatted code is **_much_** easier to read than poorly formatted code.
 Most professional teams adopt a specific set of rules for formatting their code.
-These rules are usually strictly enforced, and most developers quickly get very annoyed with developers who do not follow these rules.
+These rules are usually strictly enforced, and most developers quickly get very annoyed when someone does not follow these rules.
 JSCS provides a means of checking your code before you push it to git so you can be sure it meets specific formatting standards.

-The **.jscsrc** begins with a period, so it is a hidden file.
-That means you will need to type something like **ls -la** to check for its existence.
+**NOTE**: _The **.jscsrc** begins with a period, so it is a hidden file.
+That means you will need to type something like **ls -la** to check for its existence._

 The **.jscsrc** file is a configuration file, just as **.bashrc** and **.bowerrc** are configuration files.
 We use these files to configure the tools we use.
 The **.bashrc** file contains code that configures our bash shell.
 It tweaks the shell to work the way we want it to work.
-The **.bowerrc** file does the same for bower, and this **.jscsrc** file configures the way that JSCS works.
+The **.bowerrc** file does the same for bower, and our **.jscsrc** files configure the JSCS.

 Here is the **.jscsrc** config file I suggest we use in this class: